HarborZeng/gangsutils/README.md

 or

-in Chinese

 ```
 【信息】 - hostname - 2021-07-20T14:45:20.425 - some.package.name.ClassName$#main第20行: hello world
 ```

+in Chinese

-Language is based on your system, retrieved by `Locale` default or you can set
+Language is based on your system, retrieved by `Locale` default or you can set in the configuration file

 #### Change logger style